shuntps/MERN-Advanced_backend_template/README.md

 # MERN-Advanced_backend_template

 This is the backend of a MERN authentication application, developed with Express.js and TypeScript.
-It handles user authentication using JWT, password hashing, and other essential features for secure user management.
+It provides robust user authentication, secure session handling, and various advanced features such as IP tracking, email validation, and cron jobs.

 ## Features

+- **User Authentication**:
-- User authentication with JWT.
+  - Secure login with JWT.
   - Password hashing using `bcryptjs`.
+  - Refresh tokens stored in cookies for secure session management.
+- **Data Validation**:
+  - Input validation using `zod` schemas.
+- **Database**:
+  - MongoDB integration using `mongoose`.
+  - IP tracking with history management (limited to 5 most recent IPs).
+- **Email Handling**:
+  - Email sending and verification using `resend`.
+- **Scheduled Tasks**:
+  - Cron jobs powered by `node-cron` for automated tasks (e.g., cleaning expired sessions).
+- **Security Features**:
+  - CORS enabled for secure cross-origin requests.
   - Environment variable management with `dotenv`.
-- CORS enabled for secure cross-origin requests.
-- MongoDB integration with `mongoose`.
-- Email handling with `resend`.
-- Input validation using `zod`.
-- Scheduled tasks with `node-cron`.
-- Cookie management using `cookie-parser`.

 ## Requirements